Welfare assistant at Lancashire primary school retires after 45 years

 and live on Freeview channel 276

-A welfare assistant at a Chorley primary school blew the whistle for a final time last week.
+A welfare assistant at a Chorley primary school has retired after 45 years of service.

 After 45 years keeping the children of St Laurence CE Primary School at Highfield Road South safe Thelma Warburton, who started in 1979, retired from her role after last Friday.